Pinkerton Academy

 Pinkerton Academy is a secondary school in Derry, New Hampshire, United States.
 It serves roughly 3,269 students, making it by far the largest high school in New Hampshire, more than 1,300 students greater than the next largest high school.
 Pinkerton's situation is unusual, as it is a privately-incorporated school that serves as the public high school (grades 9–12) for the communities of Derry, Hampstead, Chester, Auburn, Candia, and Hooksett.
-Through arrangements with the towns, each town pays the tuition for their students to attend Pinkerton.
+Through arrangements with the towns, each town pays the tuition for its students to attend Pinkerton.
 Pinkerton Academy is a private, non-profit corporation administered by a headmaster who acts under the direction of an elected board of trustees.

 Pinkerton Academy is set on a 120 acre New England campus.
 Since the original four-room Old Academy Building opened in 1815, over one dozen major buildings have been constructed, for academics and administration.

 The New Hampshire Department of Education classifies Pinkerton Academy as a school district.

-The National Center for Education Statistics (NCES) classifies it as a public school, and such being in its own school district.
+The National Center for Education Statistics (NCES) classifies it as a public school, and such is in its own school district.